By Maisie Sanders, Lewisham Deptford CLP

 2. The vast majority of, perhaps all, functional Young Labour groups hold regular open meetings.
 That’s almost the definition of what a YL group is.

-It is now over two months since the AGM [note, 20 June – it is now three months] and there have been no meetings of any sort, not even public meetings.
+It is now over two months since the AGM and there have been no meetings of any sort, not even public meetings [note, 22 August 2018 – it is now five months; and there has not been any post on the Facebook page for over two months either!].
 After some fairly desultory mobilising during the local elections, Lewisham YL has simply stopped functioning, despite now having more people ‘involved’.
 The only thing planned is a joint event, in a month’s time, with the split Lewisham Momentum group.

 Who knows how decisions are made?